All Work

 The situation

 The global structure of scientific research is mapped as a set of research communities, tens of thousands of clusters linked by co-citation and topical overlap.
 A map like that is a powerful object, but as a static visualization it's nearly useless.
 Nobody stares at a map of thirty thousand communities and picks out a story.
 You need a way to ask it questions.
 What links plasma physics to photonics?
 How did ion traps give rise to a metrology program?
-Where did quantum sensing really come from?
+Where did quantum sensing come from?
 The map has the answers.
 The interface has to get out of the way.

 What we built